UTS-eResearch/datacrate/spec/0.3/data_crate_specification_v0.3.md

-   `CATALOG.html` file in the base directory, open that in a web browser, and find out about the data; where it came from, who to contact about it, if it has a homepage and so on, which is more usable than simple zipping or bagging of files or using XML, JSON or bespoke metadata formats.
+   `CATALOG.html` file in the base directory, open that in a web browser, and find out about the data; where it came from, who to contact about it, if it has a homepage and so on, which is more usable than simple zipping or bagging of files or using machine readable XML, JSON or bespoke metadata formats.

 -  Repository managers can put *DataCrates* on the web with the `CATALOG.html` file giving a detailed 'peek' inside the dataset's contents and context.

--  In a *Bagged DataCrate* the metadata files `CATALOG.html` and `CATALOG.json` are not in the Bagit payload directory (`/data`), and hence can be changed (for example to update to a new version of DataCrate) without changing the data payload and its checksums.
+-  In a *Bagged DataCrate* the metadata files `CATALOG.html` and `CATALOG.json` are not in the BagIt payload directory (`/data`), and hence can be changed (for example to update to a new version of DataCrate) without changing the data payload and its checksums.